Daimler Electric Vehicles

 2018 Week 24 Daimler suspends Fuel Cell program

-in-house.
 Only a few automakers have extensive fuel cell strategies, Toyota being the most prominent, doubling down on efforts to mass produce FCEVs.
 Honda and GM are still collaborating on the development of FCEV technologies.

 2018 Week 23 Daimler has largest range of electric commercial vehicles